-Acknowledgements: While a review of handbooks from Lord Fairfax Community College and Northern Virginia Community College help aid previous revisions (and current revision) of the WCC Dual Enrollment Handbooks (6th editions), a large amount of information conveyed and assembled was due to the hard work and dedication of Sharon Alexander.
+Acknowledgements: While a review of handbooks from Lauren Ridge Community College and Northern Virginia Community College help aid previous revisions (and current revision) of the WCC Dual Enrollment Handbooks (now in its 8th edition), a large amount of information conveyed and assembled was due to the hard work and dedication of Sharon Alexander.
 Ms. Alexander, who served as WCC's Coordinator of Dual Enrollment for numerous years, has played an overwhelmingly pivotal role in helping WCC's Dual Enrollment program grow to new heights with respect to customer service, student support, partnerships within all school divisions, enrollment and student success.